ysengoku/42-ft_transcendence/doc/front/SOCKET_MANAGER.md

 ## Overview

-The `socketManager` is a singleton WebSocket manager that that can handle multiple named WebSocket connections.
+The `socketManager` is a singleton WebSocket manager that can handle multiple named WebSocket connections.
 Each named socket is an instance of `WebSocketManager` which wraps a single `WebSocket`, handles automatic reconnects, parses incoming messages, and dispatches them to registered listeners.

 ## `WS_PATH` Enum